stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 languages by restricting data representation to a set of five common types: bool, number, string, array, and object.
 A JSON object is the same as an XML-RPC struct.
 Only the syntax differs.
-Both are composed of fieldname-value member pairs (i.e. both are hashmaps) and have no other special properties.
-(Which is in contrast to XML data as "objects" that are namespace scoped and may include xsi:type attributes to distinguish derived from base types, and may include id-ref attributes to cross-reference data, and other properties that make XML more suitable to achieve lossless C/C++ serialization.)
+Both are composed of fieldname-value member pairs (i.e. dictionaries or hashmaps) and have no other special properties.
+Which is in contrast to XML data "as objects" that are namespace scoped and may include xsi:type attributes to distinguish derived from base types, and may include id-ref attributes to cross-reference data, and other properties that make XML more suitable to achieve lossless C/C++ serialization.

 This document does not describe JSON (and JSON RPC/REST) in detail.
 For more details, please visit <http://www.json.org>.

+This document describes both the C and C++/C++11 APIs, see table of contents.

 JSON/JSONPath and gSOAP                                               {#intro-1}
 -----------------------

 The gSOAP JSON API is compact and lightweight.
 It is straightforward to write JSON RPC and JSON REST code.
-For example in C++:
+For example, a JSON REST call in C++:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     #include "json.h"